vamshikumarkurva/DataStructures/README.md

 # DataStructures

-c++ code of some data structures that I learnt about.
+Following are the few data structures implemeted in c++.

+1. Singly Linked List (with and without tail pointer)
+2. Doubly Linked List
+3. Stacks and Queues using Double linked lists
+4. Binary Search Tree
+5. AVL Tree (self-balancing BST)
+6. Heap/Priority Queue (Using the implicit binary tree representation of array)
+7. Sorting algorithms (Quick, Merge, Heap, Bubble, Selection)

 More will be added as I keep learning more.

 # References